 By Matt Settles

-Coach Settles recently completely his 11th season as a high school coach in Indiana.
+Coach Settles is a veteran high school soccer coach in Indiana.
 The former collegiate player at the University of Southern Indiana is also a regular contributor to the Soccer Toolbox

 Soccer is no different than a lot of other sports in that the more touches a player gets, the more they will improve their skills.
 Similar to a basketball player shooting hundreds of shots, a soccer player can do the same by juggling a ball.
 It does not require another player, teammate, or friend to be around and can be done just about anywhere at any time.
 If you watch warm ups at the club, high school, college, and professional levels, there are always players either juggling individually or in small groups.